AtharvRaotole/WellBe-Elderly-Monitoring-System-and-Well-Being-System/README.md

 ## Overview

 WellBe is an innovative project aimed at addressing the challenges faced by elderly individuals living alone.
-By leveraging advanced Machine Learning (ML) and Deep Learning (DL) techniques, WellBe provides a comprehensive solution for elderly care, focusing on companionship, safety, and overall well-being.
+By leveraging advanced Machine Learning (ML) and Deep Learning (DL) techniques, WellBe provides a comprehensive solution for elderly people, focusing on companionship, safety, and overall well-being.

 ## Project Scope